benshimonz/V1/README.md

 * Two typed/untyped entities in the pattern
 * A relationship type name assigned to each such relationship

-A logical relationship type can be either symmetrical or asymmetrical.
+A logical relationship type can be either directional or bidirectional.

 Logical relationship types can be defined, and then used in queries.